CulturalMe/meteor-slingshot/README.md

 `cacheControl` String (optional) - RFC 2616 Cache-Control directive

-`contentDisposition` String (optional) - RFC 2616 Content-Disposition directive.
+`contentDisposition` String or Function (optional) - RFC 2616 Content-Disposition directive.
 Default is the uploaded file's name (inline).
+If it is a function then it takes the same context and arguments as the `key` function.
 Use null to disable.

 #### Rackspace Cloud (`Slingshot.RackspaceFiles`)